krgn/developing-fsharp-on-nixos/src/02_fsharp.md

 ```

 <div class="notes">
-- method invokation is confusing, because args are esseentially passed as a
+- method invokation is confusing
-  n-tuplet
+- args are esseentially passed as a n-tuples
 - let-bound variables are private
-- mutability is simble, if somewhat verbose
+- mutability is simple, if somewhat verbose
 </div>

 *****